 A single channel can be configured to connect to multiple scale idlers [1-10].
-This is accomplished by using the Calibration Wizard during calibration.
+This is accomplished by using the menu item CALIBRATION WIZARD during calibration.
 Select the Calibration Wizard in calibration mode.

 If you plan to use the 6 wire COMMAND[52] sense line mode, select it first before entering the wizard.
 See sense line mode for more details.